simoncharmms/.github.io/README.md

 ## Credits

-A list of people or resources that helped contribute to my project.
+A list of people or resources that helped realizing my projects.

 ## License